EdgarScar/CA_Terminal_Application/Battleships_RB.md

 - encounter a significant issue, challenge or roadblock
 - are halfway through implementing the features
 - prior to / after testing the application

-    ### Status Update - 16/11/2019

-The original approach to draw the board was using a hash, with the keys being the row labels and the values being arrays.
-This approach has proved to be difficult because iterating over a hash and then the array as the value was beginning to become complex.
-Instead, I have decided to rejig the board matrix and use arrays within arrays.
-I believe this will allow me to write much simpler code to iterate over each index for the majority of the methods needed within the application.
-I will also create a ship class that has instance variables of size, starting coordinates and orientation.

 ## Help File*
 Design a help file which includes a set of instructions which accurately describe how to use and install the application.